montaguehb/phase-4-full-stack-project/README.md

 * Full CRUD on user profiles
 * Each card is populated with information seeded from the database and is able to direct users to various routes.
 * Functional search bar with drop down allows users to find concerts based on different parameters
+* form validation and errors with Yup

 ### 🎼**Back End**🎼

 * config.py file used to configure database
 * hashing done for user passwords
-* full CRUD on users.
+* full CRUD on users
+* form validation and errors with formik

 ---